Killer application

-A killer application (often shortened to killer app) is any software that is so necessary or desirable that it provides the core value of some larger technology, such as its host computer hardware, software platform, or operating system.
+A killer application (often shortened to killer app) is any software that is so desirable that it significantly boosts the value proposition of its associated technology, such as its host computer hardware, software platform, or operating system.
 Consumers would buy the host platform just to access that application, possibly substantially increasing sales of its host platform.

 Usage

 One mark of a good computer is the appearance of a piece of software specifically written for that machine that does something that, for a while at least, can only be done on that machine.